Mental Health and the family you are born in to...

 Ton grew up in the Back of the Yards neighborhood on the south side of Chicago in a two-bedroom, one-bathroom house with makeshift "bedrooms" to house ten individuals.
 Just imagine what it was like getting ready in the morning with five girls, three boys, and a father who came first.

-Each Pripusich child has battled with their mental health struggles throughout the years, whether it be alcohol, drugs, mental illness, you name it.
+Each Pripusich child has battled with mental health struggles throughout the years, whether it be alcohol, drugs, mental illness, you name it.
 My parents were always incredibly open and honest when I was growing up about mental illness and addiction.
 It was discussed often, especially as my brother and I got older.
 There were certain things that I knew were different for our family because of being a Pripusich, but it was something I understood worried my parents, and never really questioned.

 Ton was always terrified of passing down the "alcohol gene" and chose his life-making choices in hopes of having children that would not struggle with drugs and alcohol issues.
 I feel like growing up in his house, becoming an adult, you had one of two roads, you could continue down a similar path that you watched your father go down, or you could choose to go down the opposite road because of the course you watched your father go down.
 Both roads, though, I believe are led by the individual, the person picking their path and picking how their environmental factors may continue to change because of that choice.
 With more research and more understanding of genetics and behavioral traits, I believe that while our DNA dictates who we are mentally and physically, I also think that environmental factors play an even more critical role in our overall likelihood of future abuse of any kind.